 What if I Fell at an Amusement Park, Marina, or Entertainment Venue?

-As one of the entertainment capitals of the world, Florida is home to numerous amusement parks, marinas, and other venues.
-If you fell at one of these venues because of a spill, inadequate maintenance, or any other issue within the business’s control, you should speak with a lawyer about your legal rights.
+As one of the world’s entertainment capitals, Florida is home to numerous amusement parks, marinas, and other venues.
+You should speak with a lawyer about your legal rights if you fell at one of these venues because of a spill, inadequate maintenance, or any other issue within the business’s control.

 What if I Fell at a Neighbor’s or Family Member’s House?